 - Don't refer to your grandchildren as "my babies," "my darlings," "my boys" or "my girls."
 This will seem innocent enough to most grandparents.
 Of course, we will say, we know that they don't belong to us.
 It's just a way of talking.
 But parents don't care.
 They want no ambiguity about whom the children belong to.

-- On a related topic, don't choose a grandmother name that sounds like a mom, like Big Mommy or Mummi (the Finnish word for grandmother).
+- On a related topic, some parents will object to grandmother names that sounds like moms, such as Big Mommy or Mummi (the Finnish word for grandmother).
 And if you slip and call yourself "mom" to a grandchild, apologize profusely or the real mom will never believe it was a slip.
 (This issue, like several of the others, is almost exclusively a problem with grandmothers.)

 - If you hate your grandchild's name, you must never let on, even if they ask your opinion before the baby is born when there is still time to avoid the debacle.
 The parents aren't really asking your opinion because your opinion doesn't matter.
 You are not the parent.

 - When a big event is coming up, if you want to buy the christening dress, bake the first birthday cake or carve the Halloween pumpkin, tread gently.
 Some parents will welcome your doing these things, but some will see it as usurping the parent's role.
-Always ask.
+One grandparents' right case revolved around the fact that the grandparents took their grandchild to see Santa Claus.
+I kid you not.

 - On a related note, if a grandchild takes a first step or learns to spell his name while he is with you, keep quiet about it.
-There's nothing to be gained by pointing out that grandparent was with him on such an important occasion.
+There's nothing to be gained by pointing out that the grandparent was present and the parent was absent on such an important occasion.

 - A few grandparents move to be closer to their grandchildren.
 Again, some families will welcome such proximity.
 Others will feel that their freedom and autonomy have been compromised.
 Discuss before you do.